 A dialog box will come up; click on the drop-down menu under Role and choose User.

 After a team member has been set as a User on the organization level, you can either:

 Set User as a Manager on the Members Page

-Navigate to Members on your sidebar, then under the Role column make sure the user is set as a User or Multiple project role.
+Navigate to People > Members on your sidebar, then under the Role column, make sure the user is set as a User.
 After they have been set as a user on the organization level, click on Edit under the Projects column.

-Set a User as Manager on the Projects Page
+Set a User as a Manager on the Projects Page

-Next, you can either select Manager under the Role column drop-down, or click on Edit Members.
+Next, you can select Manager under the Role column drop-down.

 To know more about Hubstaff user role permissions, please click here.